Online MS in Applied Computer Science

 Students must have reliable broadband Internet access and their own personal computer capable of running the software tools used in the program (most software used is freely available to students).
 Students are also expected to be proficient in basic computer use including, but not limited to: general use of the Internet (web browsers, email, common web-based applications and search engines), use of productivity applications such as Microsoft Office, installing software packages, and the ability to troubleshoot basic computer issues.

-Additional information about tuition and fees is available on the Bursar's Office website.
+Additional information about tuition and fees is available on the Office of Student Accounts and Billing Services website.
 Please note, all online CS graduate classes are considered "NET" courses for tuition purposes and carry the same tuition rate regardless of residency status.

 Financial support may be available for qualified students.
 Please visit the Office of Financial Aid web site for more information.